foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

-* Bracket notation makes it easier do distinguish between keys and attributes or methods of python dictionaries.
-It usually results in better editor highlighting, too.
+* Bracket notation makes it easier to distinguish between keys and attributes or methods of Python dictionaries.
+It also usually results in better editor highlighting.
-* Bracket notation can be easily be used with variables as keys.
+* Bracket notation allows for seamless use of variables as keys.
-* Dot notation can cause problems because keys can collide with attributes and methods of python dictionaries.
+* Dot notation can lead to issues because keys may collide with attributes or methods of Python dictionaries (e.g., `count`, `copy`, `title`, and others).
+Consistency is crucial, so it’s better to stick with bracket notation rather than switching between the two options within a playbook.

 ## Hosts declaration<a id="hosts"></a>